Dooders/TimeBandit/docs/TGE.md

 ## Use Cases of a Temporal Graph Engine

 1. **Social Networks**:
-   - Tracking the evolution of relationships and interactions over time, such as friendships, follows, or messages.
+   - Tracking the evolution of connections and interactions over time, such as friendships, follows, or messages.

 2. **Transportation Networks**:
    - Analyzing the dynamics of transportation systems, such as traffic flows, public transit schedules, and route changes.